DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 That's how you should view NSNotifications, as crap flying around your codebase.
 I'll explain why and give alternatives in a bit.
-And I'll show you when it's appropriate to use NSNotificationCenter.
+And I'll show you when it's appropriate to use `NSNotificationCenter`.

 So this article is dedicated to you, fresh-off-the-boat iOS developers.
-I'm hoping for some karma and the next codebase I inherit isn't a tangled mess of notifications.
+I'm secretly hoping for some karma and the next codebase I inherit isn't a tangled mess of notifications.

 ## Observe, if you will

-NSNotifcationCenter is a type of [Observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+`NSNotifcationCenter` is a type of [Observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 After all, the method signatures contain `addObserver` and `removeObserver`.